-The Deputy Designated Safeguarding Lead (DDSL)
+The role of the Deputy Designated Safeguarding Lead (DDSL)

-Supports the DSL in discharging their responsibilities and whilst they may deputise for the DSL the lead responsibility for child protection remains with the DSL.
+The DDSL supports the DSL in discharging their responsibilities and whilst they may deputise for the DSL the lead responsibility for child protection remains with the DSL.
 Some schools and colleges have more than one DDSL so you will need to reflect this here.

-Details of St George's Catholic School key safeguarding personnel can be found at Appendix D
+Details of St George's Catholic Primary School's key safeguarding personnel can be found at Appendix D

 Both the DSL and DDSL must complete single agency and multi-agency training to undertake the role which is provided by the Local Authority Education Safeguarding Service and Somerset Safeguarding Partnership.
 In addition, they will access DSL briefings, attend annual refresher training and remain up to date in relation to early help, safeguarding and child protection.
-More information about the roles and responsibilities of the DSL and DDSL can be found here